norswap/autumn/doc/A5-creating-an-ast.md

 the key and the value from each sub-array. ([*2])

-Finally, in rule `array`, `as_list` collects all items pushed on the stack by sub-parsers into a list whose parmeter type is given by the class parameter (here it's `Object`), and pushes that list on the stack.
+Finally, in rule `array`, `as_list` collects all items pushed on the stack by sub-parsers into a list whose parameter type is given by the class parameter (here it's `Object`), and pushes that list on the stack.

 [`Parse#stack`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parse.html#stack